timja/github-issue-chatops/README.md

 # GitHub issue management - ChatOps

-A tool for managing GitHub issues and pull requests via ChatOps.
+A tool for managing GitHub issues and pull requests via comment-ops.
 It uses GitHub webhooks to scale across repositories without needing to add a GitHub action to each of them.

 GitHub apps are used for authentication to limit the required permissions.